benoitc/gunicorn/docs/source/design.rst

 ============

 Gunicorn is based on the pre-fork worker model.
-This means that there is a central master process that manages a set of worker processes.
-The master never knows anything about individual clients.
+This means that there is a central main process that manages a set of worker processes.
+The main never knows anything about individual clients.
 All requests and responses are handled completely by worker processes.

 Master
 ------

-The master process is a simple loop that listens for various process signals and reacts accordingly.
+The main process is a simple loop that listens for various process signals and reacts accordingly.
 It manages the list of running workers by listening for signals like TTIN, TTOU, and CHLD.
-TTIN and TTOU tell the master to increase or decrease the number of running workers.
-CHLD indicates that a child process has terminated, in this case the master process automatically restarts the failed worker.
+TTIN and TTOU tell the main process to increase or decrease the number of running workers.
+CHLD indicates that a child process has terminated, in this case the main process automatically restarts the failed worker.

 Sync Workers